jzebedee/ButterAchievements/README.md

 `C:\Games\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules`

-If you're prompted to overwrite files, say yes.

 ## Links

 The mod page for this project is located on [Nexus](https://www.nexusmods.com/mountandblade2bannerlord/mods/4201).

-The repository for this project is located on [GitHub](https://github.com/jzebedee/bannerlord_no_splash_video).
+The repository for this project is located on [GitHub](https://github.com/jzebedee/ButterAchievements).